lidofinance/docs/docs/guides/node-operators/validator-keys.md

 ./deposit new-mnemonic --folder . --num_validators 123 --mnemonic_language english --chain mainnet --eth1_withdrawal_address 0x123
 ```

-Here, `chain` is one of the public Beacon chain names (run the command with the `--help` flag
+Here, `chain` is one of the available chain names (run the command with the `--help` flag
 to see the possible values: `./deposit new-mnemonic --help`) and `eth1_withdrawal_address` is the withdrawal address from the protocol documentation.

 As a result of running this, the `validator_keys` directory will be created in the current working